Sahilpuri007/StudentManagementSystemAssignment/README.md

 On hitting save, this new student will appear in the list.

-* There ared 3 options in a Dialog when click on a student item.
+* There are 3 options in a Dialog when click on a student item.
 These options are be View/Edit/Delete.

 * It has an option to view students as list as well as a grid.
 This toggle option is provided on the main screen only.